A cell network on the Moon.

 3GPP deployment on the Moon is fueled by commercial collaboration.

 Through strategic public-private partnerships, NASA is opening space to more people, science, and commercial opportunities.
-The Artemis III demonstration is enabled through partnerships with Nokia Bell Labs, which is developing the 4G cellular hardware, and Axiom Space, which will integrate the hardware into their AxEMU spacesuits.
+The Artemis demonstration is enabled through partnerships with Nokia Bell Labs, which is developing the 4G cellular hardware, and Axiom Space, which will integrate the hardware into their AxEMU spacesuits.
 The Johns Hopkins Applied Physics Laboratory is supporting the Lunar 3GPP team by providing critical subject matter expertise in 4G/5G cellular technology.

 Building a Lunar Network: Johnson Tests Wireless Technologies for the Moon